V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkulu : elder, ancestor, seniority attribute / corpse / quantity, abundance, importance

-– nkulua : redemption / expulsion
+– nkulua : redemption, atonement / expulsion

 – nkuluki / nkuludi : loss in trade